Papers

 Direct Observation of Deterministic Macroscopic Entanglement

-The paper presented in this paper reports the deterministic entanglement of two macroscopic mechanical oscillators, each with a mass of 70 picograms.
+The study presented in this paper reports the deterministic entanglement of two macroscopic mechanical oscillators, each with a mass of 70 picograms.
 The significance of this research lies in the direct observation and characterization of entangled states, made possible through pulsed electromechanics and nearly quantum-limited measurements.
 This advancement could pave the way for both fundamental tests of quantum mechanics and practical applications within quantum networks.

 Core Contributions and Methodology